sangkny/parkingclassifier-caffe/README.md

     - 20200318-v2: fine-tuning with haar+newdata augmentation, resulted in bad 0 object detection
     - 20200318-v3: training haar+new data from a scratch.
 99.82% at 28000 <<**best performance**>>
 - 20200512:
+- 20200604: up to now, i was wrong for width x height assignment in CNN model on chip, so I will fix it now with 20200512 data

 # Procedure
 0. develop a pytorch model and convert the model into caffe's files using pytorch2caffe project for easy architecture development